CLEAN WATER FOR ALL

 In addition to drilling and installing the borehole, Feedback Madagascar also provides training and support to local communities to ensure that the borehole is properly maintained and managed.
 This includes setting up water management committees at each site and providing water-treatment products, filters, and portable drinking water testing kits to reduce the risk of contracting diseases like Hepatitis A, Typhoid, and severe bacterial diarrhoea.

-One of the most impressive aspects of Feedback Madagascar's work is their ability to provide these essential services at a relatively low cost.
-It cost around £5000 to drill and install a borehole, which is a fraction of the cost of similar projects run by other organizations.
-This is made possible by the organization's focus on working closely with local communities
+A unique aspect of Feedback Madagascar’s work is that we are able to provide these essential services at a relatively low cost.
+It cost around £6000 to drill and install a borehole, which is a fraction of the cost of similar projects run by other organizations.
+This is made possible by our focus on working closely with local communities.